ronaldoussoren/py2app/doc/index.rst

 Strip the result
 ================

-Unless the ``no-strip`` option is specified, all Mach-O files in the application bundle are stripped using the `strip`_ tool.
+Unless the ``--no-strip`` option is specified, all Mach-O files in the application bundle are stripped using the `strip`_ tool.
 This removes debugging symbols to make your application smaller.